AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART7.md

 ### Issues Found

 1. **⚠️ Missing ModelMetadata Table**
-   - LEFT JOINs `dbo.ModelMetadata` which may not exist
+   - LEFT JOINs `dbo.ModelMetadata` which will not exist
    - Need to verify table schema
    - **Impact:** MEDIUM - Metadata columns will be NULL if table missing